mahzabin990/bearing-calculation/README.md

 ## Motivation

-As currently I am learning python and my educational background is in Water Resource Engineering, I thought to combine my educational background knowledge with python and make a simple tool.
+As currently I am learning python and my educational background is in Water Resource Engineering, I was going through my Surveying courses.
+So that's when I thought to combine my educational background knowledge with python and make a simple tool.
 So here this is the product.

 ## What I've Practised through this project